Sky-High Anxiety: How to Overcome Your Fear of Flying

 Common Causes of Aerophobia

 There are many potential reasons that a person may suffer from aerophobia.
 For many, aerophobia stems from the perceived loss of control that occurs when boarding an airplane.
-When you get on an airplane, you are inherently putting your trust in the pilots and flight crew, as well as the mechanics of the aircraft itself, to get you to your destination safely.
+When you get on an airplane, you are inherently putting your trust in the commercial pilots and flight crew, as well as the mechanics of the aircraft itself, to get you to your destination safely.
 It is understandable that this may make you uncomfortable.
 This “loss of control” is the same reason many people are afraid of amusement park rides, such as roller coasters.

 Another possible contributor to aerophobia is a fear of confined spaces.
 Airplanes are designed to hold as many passengers as possible, which often means that seats are packed very close together with little room to move or stretch out.
 Aisles and airport restrooms also tend to be small and cramped.
 If you’re the type of person who already gets uncomfortable when in close quarters with strangers or when in a relatively confined space, then being on an airplane can cause anxiety to skyrocket.